 What is a life insurance settlement?
-When a person with an un-needed or unwanted life insurance policy sells it to a third party investor, that is known as a life settlement.
-In exchange for selling the policy, the owner receives a lump-sum of cash.
-Or, some people choose different options allowing them to “partner” with the investor to keep a portion of the policy’s proceeds, without ever paying any further premiums.
+When an un-needed or unwanted life insurance policy is sold to a third party investor, that is known as a life settlement.
+In exchange for selling the policy, the owner receives a lump-sum payment.
+Or, some people choose different options allowing them to “partner” with the investor to keep a portion of the death benefit, without ever paying further premiums.

 Who should sell the policy for you?
-An experienced life insurance professional with experience in the life settlement market will bring you the highest offer.
-By putting buyers in a competitive situation, their offers will increase.
-The U.S. market is robust and you want an agent with knowledge and access to all the current buyers.
+An experienced life insurance professional, especially experience in the life settlement market.
+By putting buyers in a competitive situation, offers will increase.
+The U.S. market is robust and you want an agent with knowledge and access to all current buyers.
 Should you sell your policy?
-It pays to work with a professional working solely in your best interest.
-Before making a decision, I advise my clients to speak with their spouse, other advisors and often, their heirs.
+It pays to work with a professional working in your best interest.
+Before making a decision, I advise my clients to speak with their spouse, other advisors and their heirs.
 This information about a life settlement transaction may help.

 What is the ideal age to sell a life insurance policy?
 Typically, buyers of life insurance policies want people who are at least 70 but there are exceptions.
 Some people under 70 have significant health history and they may qualify.
 The buyers of policies are more interested in people with shorter life expectancies and a significant health history.
 Of course, those people with significant health history often want to keep their policies.